ElucidataInc/EL-PERTURB/PRESAGE/notebooks/pipeline_readme.md

-# PRESAGE Training Pipeline — End-to-End Guide
+# PRESAGE Training Pipeline Guide

 This document walks through the full pipeline from raw data to predictions, covering each step in order.